crabbypinchy/recipes/soup_nagasaki.md

 Preheat oven to 450 degrees.

-Place can of soup, unopnened, in oven
+Place can of soup, unopened, in oven

 Wait one hour.